ZhuGroup-Yale/fcdmft/README.md

 For example, in `/fcdmft/examples/Si`, the steps to run a full cell GW+DMFT calculations are:

-1. Perform DFT and G0W0 calculations by running `si_gw.py`
-(Note: For large systems, G0W0 should be performed separately using multiple nodes, i.e. MPI, see `/fcdmft/examples/NiO`);
+1. Perform DFT and GW calculations by running `si_gw.py` (Note: For large systems, GW should be performed separately using multiple nodes, i.e. MPI, see `/fcdmft/examples/NiO`);

 2. Derive impurity Hamiltonian and GW double counting term by running `si_set_ham.py`;